MbinOrg/mbin/docs/03-admin/03-optional-features/05-s3_storage.md

 }
 ```

-For it to be a usable https site you have to run certbot or supply your certificates manually.
+For it to be a usable HTTPS site you have to run `certbot` or supply your certificates manually.

 > [!TIP]
-> don't forget to enable http2 by adding `http2 on;` after certbot ran
+> Do not forget to enable http2 by adding `http2 on;` after certbot ran succesfully.